 - any special conditions such as ‘subject to finance’.

-Cooling off on a property sale
+Cooling-off on a property sale

 The cooling-off period gives the buyer time to consider their offer.
 It begins from the date the buyer signs the contract, not from the date that you sign it.

-The cooling-off period does not apply when the buyer:
+The cooling-off period does not apply if:

 What if my property does not sell by private sale?